 In Europe, Italy has been one of the worst-hit countries.
 According to Italy’s La Repubblica newspaper, Italian officials recently approved plans to allow travel from within the European Union on June 3.
 In a move that the government has described as a “calculated risk”, visitors from the EU, along with the UK and the microstates and principalities of Andorra, Monaco, San Marino and the Vatican, will be allowed to enter without having to quarantine themselves starting June 3.
 Sicily has also offered to pay half of the visitors’ flight costs and a third of hotel expenses should they visit later this year.

 The Caribbean island of Saint Lucia is home to volcanic beaches, reef-diving sites, luxury resorts and fishing villages.
 Its government has announced a phased reopening to tourists beginning June 4, when it is expected to allow international flights and tourists.
 Starting then, visitors to this tropical destination will have to present a negative COVID-19 test upon arrival taken within 48 hours of boarding their flight.
-They should also expect temperature checks at the airport, hotels, and in restaurants, as well wear masks and maintain social-distancing requirements.
+They should also expect temperature checks at the airport, hotels, and restaurants, as well as wear masks and maintain social-distancing requirements.

 According to Reuters, Portugal, after easing out of the lockdown by reopening some shops and restaurants in mid-March, has become one of the first European countries to welcome back visitors.
 Though, since flights from outside the European Union are not allowed until June 15, these tourists are mainly going to be from Europe.
 Portugal’s foreign minister, Santos Silva, has said that health checks will be implemented at airports.

 Explore But With Caution As Tourist Destinations Around The World Reopen